Bo-Lennart/memory_game/docs/README.md

 * Adobe Photoshop - Edit images and backgrounds
 * Gitpod
 * GitHub
-* Google Chrome DevTools - Used to debug, testing and try out css styling for screen responsiveness
+* Google Chrome devtools - Used to debug, testing and try out css styling for screen responsiveness

 # Testing